tobek/laminae/10-lnc.md

 Towards the exit the ceiling lowers to a height too low to stand freely.

-##### Oppressive yet Peaceful
+#### <dfn no-index>Oppressive yet Peaceful</dfn>

 At about one and a half meters high, the ceiling ceases descending, and the raised platform that fills the whole chamber to the left of the narrow path opens into a placid body of water, held back from the path at the same height by a low wall.
 Fewer openings in the sky decrease the intensity of the wind's hum and vibration, and the further dimmed light makes the vertiginous patterns less perceptible.
 The already-narrow path is reduced by a seating platform running along the right wall, leaving a space too thin to either stand or sit comfortably.
 One can sit uncomfortably, however, angling the legs to find foot room without treading into the water, obliquely observing the vast, glassy pool.
 From this lower elevation, the whistling hum of the wind shifts to a just slightly more tolerable tone.

-##### Peaceful yet Cursed
+#### <dfn no-index>Peaceful yet Cursed</dfn>

-The path leads up a few steps to level with the pool and through a narrow opening mercifully into a gleaming, bright, outdoor space, once again contained by towering walls sloping outwards, one the same marbled white, the other a sleek black.
+The path leads up a few steps to level with the pool and through a narrow opening mercifully into a gleaming, bright, outdoor space, once again contained by lofty walls sloping outwards, one the same marbled white, the other a sleek black.
 The water continues, at an angle alongside a checkered black and white plaza, and ending at a crumbling grotto of igneous black rock that rises incongruously from the tiled ground.
 The water ripples just barely at the edge of the rock.
 From the overhang of the grotto waves a series of black wind chimes that issue gentle, clodding, flat noises in the breeze.

 Two large statues of horses stand knee-deep in the water, one black, one white, each with a flourishing of dozens of smooth globes in the place of a head MEDIA(andrea galvani).
 The acoustics of the space are such that sounds seem to echo louder and longer than they should, in a strange interval that accelerates before fading.
 Footsteps on the crisp tiles produce a startling noise, leading one to walk gingerly.
 By the edge of the water a passage leads darkly through the rock.

-##### Cursed yet Hallowed
+#### <dfn no-index>Cursed yet Hallowed</dfn>

 The short passage opens up to an immaculate shrine of sleek black.
 Light trickles down from white frosted windows behind wrought metal skirting the dome that tops the space, and four archways along the perimeter each lead down four steps to a blank wall.
 In the place of one of these walls is a small window hushed closed with heavy red curtains.
 A smell like burnt honey hangs with the sunbeams.